Best Women's Winter Boots of 2024/25

 The Keen Revel IV Polar boots were made with wide feet in mind, which, for those who need the extra space, these boots are a godsend.
 They’re our winner for Best Winter Boot for Wide Feet for a reason—if you’ve tried other winter boots and didn’t find they couldn’t accommodate your sturdy podiatry (or worked well with winter-appropriate thick socks), these are the boots for you!

-What we appreciate most about these boots is their accommodation for narrower feet that require thicker socks without sizing up (the overwhelming majority of reviews that we read warned about needing thick socks to make these boots work for narrower feet), but those of us with a wider footprint need effective, warm, and durable footwear, too.
+Those of us with a wider footprint need effective, warm, and durable footwear, too.
 Wide-foot testers were thrilled at the comfort, warmth, and support that they found in these boots — and that’s why we had a clear winner for our Best Boots for Wide Feet category.

-Besides their roomy interior, the Keen Revel IV Polar boots stood the test of time for waterproofness, ankle support, and winter-worthy insulation (200 grams of it, to be exact).
+The Keen Revel IV Polar boots stood the test of time for waterproofness, ankle support, and winter-worthy insulation (200 grams of it, to be exact).
 With waterproof leather exteriors that lend style and support and nylon panels to add flexibility, these boots are best known for their KeenDry technology — brushed polyester linings wick sweat away and allow for breathability while still keeping water out.

 We love that Keen works with tanneries certified by the Leather Working Group, ensuring that their leather comes from tanners using a closed-loop system that reduces water use and energy use—completely eliminating wastewater pollution from an otherwise dirty tanning system.